-The use of rail for long distance, inter-regional freight has shown a continual decline since 2000.17 Advocating for the removal of constraints on the rail infrastructure for freight will be an important role of this strategy to provide opportunities for increasing rail freight efficiency and its share of inter-regional freight movement.
+Rail is primarily used for long distance, inter-regional freight.
+However, rail freight movements have declined since 2000.17 Advocating for the removal of constraints on the rail infrastructure for freight will be an important role of this Strategy to provide opportunities for increasing rail freight efficiency and its share of inter-regional freight movement.